What is a cloud agent runtime?

 A runtime owns the environment semantics around the agent

 The mental model is simple: the agent is not instructions plus a model.
-It is a runtime object with an environment, execution controls, and repeatable behavior.
+It is a runtime object with an identity, an environment, run controls, and repeatable behavior.

 Environment